-I’ve been a banker, a traveling art teacher, a craft and hobby designer, a Chief Executive Officer, head of marketing, web developer, and more.
+I’ve been a banker, a traveling art teacher, a craft and hobby designer, a Chief Executive Officer, head of marketing, Digital Assets Director, web developer, and more.

 I LOVE to travel.
 I was serious about that vagabond part of me that could travel the world for years.